-ASX Principle Compliance Principle 4: Safeguard integrity in financial reporting Companies should have a structure to independently verify and safeguard the integrity of their financial reporting.
+3.4 Companies should disclose in each annual report the proportion of women employees in the whole organisation, women in senior executive positions and women on the board.
+Comply 3.5 Companies should provide the information indicated in the Guide to reporting on Principle 3.
+Comply Principle 4: Safeguard integrity in financial reporting Companies should have a structure to independently verify and safeguard the integrity of their financial reporting.
 4.1 The board should establish an audit committee.
-Comply 4.2 The audit committee should be structured so that it: consist only of non-executive directors consist of a majority of independent directors is chaired by an independent chair, who is not chair of the board has at least three members Comply Not comply Comply Comply 4.3 The audit committee should have a formal charter.
+Comply 4.2 The audit committee should be structured so that it: consists only of non-executive directors consist of a majority of independent directors is chaired by an independent chair, who is not chair of the board has at least three members Comply Not comply Comply Comply 4.3 The audit committee should have a formal charter.
 Comply 4.4 Companies should provide the information indicated in the Guide to reporting on Principle 4.
 Comply Principle 5: Make timely and balanced disclosure Companies should promote timely and balanced disclosure of all material matters concerning the company.
 5.1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies.
 Comply 5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5.
 Comply Principle 6: Respect the rights of shareholders Companies should respect the rights of shareholders and facilitate the effective exercise of those rights.
 6.1 Companies should design a communications policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy.
 Comply 6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6.
+Comply Principle 7: Recognise and manage risk Companies should establish a sound system of risk oversight and management and internal control.
+7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
+Comply 7.2 The board should require management to design and implement the risk management and internal control system to manage the company's material business risks and report to it on whether those risks are being managed effectively.
+The board should disclose that management has reported to it as to the effectiveness of the Company's management of its material business risks.
 Comply

-ASX Corporate Governance Council Best Practice Recommendations (Continued)
+ASX Corporate Governance Council Best Practice Recommendations (continued)